In combined state, carbon occurs as:

 Carbon forms innumerable compounds because:

-2. it behaves as a metal as well as a non-metal..
+Q. it behaves as a metal as well as a non-metal.

 Answer

-Reason — Carbon forms innumerable compounds because it has a unique property to link themselves together to form very long chains of different sizes which may be straight, branched or cyclic.
+Reason — Carbon forms innumerable compounds because carbon atoms have the unique property of linking with one another to form very long chains of different sizes which may be straight, branched or cyclic.
 This property is called catenation.
+Carbon has four electrons in its outermost shell.

 Fill in the blanks: